Breast Cancer Society of Canada

 The research project also looked at low-intensity ultrasounds to make tumours more susceptible to small amounts of radiation.
 Researchers found that tumours were ten times more responsive to low doses of radiation therapy after the ultrasound.

-While Charity Intelligence highlights these key results, they may not be a complete representation of Breast Cancer Society of Canada's results and impacts.
+While Charity Intelligence highlights these key results, they may not be a complete representation of Breast Cancer Canada's results and impacts.

 My anchor